 Parenting a NonVerbal Autistic Child

 I wish that I could tell you that I’ve finally have a good grasp on this parenting thing.
 But I don’t.
 My toddler, on occasion, proves to be more challenging than either of her two older siblings.
 And yes, this includes my non-verbal autistic child.
 Well, I can’t really call her a child anymore.
-She’ll be 18 next year.
+I am on the brink of parenting an adult child.

 And the past 15+ years have certainly be an eye-opening, educational experience.